Earn More with a Monthly Investment Plan

 To see how minor adjustments in your lifestyle can pay off when you invest those savings, consider these examples:

-By saving an additional $100 SGD each month and investing it in a portfolio that returns 5% net for 25 years, your wealth will be $60,000 SGD greater than if you didn’t start this savings plan ($30,000 SGD extra-savings, and $30,000 SGD of returns and compound interest from those savings).
+By saving an additional $100 SGD monthly and investing it in a portfolio that returns 5% net for 25 years, your wealth will be $60,000 SGD greater than if you didn’t start this savings plan ($30,000 SGD extra-savings, and $30,000 SGD of returns and compound interest from those savings).

-Monthly investments of $500 SGD per month (or $16 SGD per day– the equivalent of a single taxi ride) will grow your additional wealth to $300,000 SGD greater at the end of 25 years.
+Monthly investments of $500 SGD per month (or $16 SGD per day – the equivalent of a single taxi ride) will grow your additional wealth to $300,000 SGD greater at the end of your 25-year plan.

 Whether you put that additional value towards your general savings or towards any of life’s larger expenses, such as retirement or a new home is entirely up to you.
 And how good does it feel to have the flexibility to make that financial decision now?